 Bringing in new sources of funding is a key component for academic career success and

-On Day 2 of the Compass Program, you will engage in individual, small-group, and class-wide exercises and discussions related to:
+During the Grant Writing Module, you will engage in exercises and discussions related to:

 • Strategies for finding sources of funding